medavox/distribackup/docs/Distribackup Structs.md

 Distribackup Storage Objects
 ===================

-These are all stored like in git, as a file named with its hash.
+These are all stored as a file named with its hash.
 Except for Deltas, which are stored under the hash of the full file contents they construct.

 Commit